Florida Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Income

 For Medicaid eligibility purposes, nearly any income from any source that a Medicaid applicant receives is counted towards the limit.
-Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
+This includes employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments are not counted as income.
-Furthermore, in FL, the VA Aid & Attendance, which is above and beyond the Basic VA Pension, does not count as income.
+Furthermore, in FL, the VA Aid & Attendance, which is above and beyond the Basic VA Pension, does not count.

 Treatment of Income for a Couple